Alice Golsen: Life

 In 1920 she moved to the University of Frankfurt, where she completed her doctorate under Professors Richard Wachsmuth and Walter Gerlach.
 Her doctoral thesis dealt with the measurement of light pressure, discovered in 1900 by Pyotr Lebedev.
 This required great precision and so she conducted her measurements at night in order to avoid disturbances caused by passing trains during the day, teaching during the day.
-This was one of the first experiments in the field and helped to develop modern quantum mechanics.
-It is also possible that part of Gerlach's work from that period was Golsen's, though no evidence has yet been found for this.
-As the first accurate measurement of light pressure, the topic was her most important research and the thesis was published as an article in Annalen der Physik.
+Her thesis was published as an article in Annalen der Physik.

 She broke her ankle around 1920, leaving her lame for the rest of her life since the fracture never fully healed.
-After completing her doctoral thesis, Gulsen remained in Frankfurt and seems to have continued to research, although no documents have been found to prove this, though there are records of her teaching at the city's Schillerschule from 1923 until the dismissal of all Jewish civil servants in December 1933.
+After completing her doctoral thesis, Golsen remained in Frankfurt and seems to have continued to research, although no documents have been found to prove this, though there are records of her teaching at the city's Schillerschule from 1923 until the dismissal of all Jewish civil servants in December 1933.
 She and her four roommates in Frankfurt lived as economic partners and - after one of them inherited a large sum of money - they moved to the Frankfurt suburb of Neu-Isenburg and bought a car.
 Alice learned to drive and became the group's driver (a female driver at that time being as rare as several women living together).

-In 1937 she had an affair with Rudolf Bingel, who was then her younger brother's private tutor and a senior executive at Siemens.
 As Nazi rule and anti-Semitic persecution in Germany worsened, she was dismissed from her job and decided to flee Germany for England.
-There she made her living as a maid for a family from Kent.
-Bingel promised to follow her after he divorced his wife, but he never did.
-Her body was found in the River Thames after her probable suicide, due to either a realisation that Bingel was not going to join her or receipt of her internment orders - a woman from the Refugee Committee later wrote to Alice's sister in Israel that:
+There she made her living as a maid for a family in Surrey.
+She committed suicide on the night of the 13-14 of June, a day after she received her internment orders. a woman from the Refugee Committee later wrote to Alice's sister in Israel that:

 "It was probably too much for her again to have to part from friends, whom she loved and, again at her age, to have to start a new life and get used to new conditions".